SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/windows-legacy-pci-compliance.md

-## Install the PCI Compliance for Windows Legacy App
+## Installing the PCI Compliance for Windows Legacy App

 This page provides instructions for installing the PCI Compliance for Windows Legacy App, along with examples of each of the App dashboards.
 The PCI Compliance for Windows Legacy App offers pre-built dashboards and queries to help you track your Windows system, user accounts, login activity, and Windows updates.